Faig-Abaszada/OOPINJS/03 Prototypes/02- Prototypes and Prototypical Inheritance.md

 We implemente the common methods in the Shape object.
 We refer to the Shape object as the Prototype of the Circle.
 Prototype is essencial the parent of another object

-Every object in JavaScript has a parent object, when we create a object, if we inspect that object in tha console we can see the following:
+Every object in JavaScript has a parent (prototype) object, when we create a object, if we inspect that object in tha console we can see the following:

 ```javascript
 let x = {};